bos/stanford-cs240h/notes/l5/concurrency.md

     putMVar :: MVar a -> a -> IO ()
     ~~~~

-    * If an `MVar` is full, `takeMVar` makes it empty and returns its
+    * If an `MVar` is full, `takeMVar` makes it empty and returns
-      contents
+      former contents
     * If an `MVar` is empty, `putMVar` fills it with a value
     * Taking an empty `MVar` or putting a full one puts thread to
-      sleep until state of `MVar` changes
+      sleep until `MVar` becomes available
-    * One thread awakened at a time if several blocked on same `MVar`
+    * Only one thread awakened at a time if several blocked on same
+      `MVar`
-    * There are also non-blocking `MVar` calls
+    * There are also non-blocking versions of `MVar` calls

     ~~~~ {.haskell}
     tryTakeMVar :: MVar a -> IO (Maybe a) -- Nothing if empty